How To Buy A Home In 2022

 A. Turn in all loan qualifying paperwork NOW.
 See our loan paperwork checklist that is applicable across the country.
 You’ll want to use a well-known local lender, because the listing agent may know them or their reputation.

-B. Once you are fully loan approved, don’t buy a car, furniture, appliances, or a vacation – this can change your financial situation risking your home.
+B. Once you are fully loan approved, don’t buy a car, furniture, appliances, or a vacation.
+Buying on credit will change your financial situation and risk your home.

 C. Online lenders and banks may take longer than local lenders to complete and process loans.
 Don’t risk using them in this market!
 If you close even one day late, you can lose your house and earnest money.
-You’d be in breach of contract, and the seller could keep your earnest money, and often re-sell the home for much more money.
-In 2005-2006, people waited for this to happen.
+You’d be in breach of contract.
+This means that the seller could keep your earnest money, and often re-sell the home for much more money.
+In 2005-2006, sellers waited for this to happen.

 Write The Sellers A Letter